Connect with us

 State funerals, such as Winston Churchill's, are organized by the Earl Marshal, while the sovereign grants a royal ceremonial funeral to members of the Royal Family who carry high military rank, consorts of the sovereign, and those considered suitable.

-The Duke's body is likely to be transferred to Chapel Royal at St James's Palace in London, where Princess Diana lay for several days until her funeral in 1997, but he is expected to be buried in Frogmore Gardens in Windsor Castle's grounds.
+The Duke's body is likely to be transferred to Chapel Royal at St James's Palace in London, where lay for several days until her funeral in 1997, but he is expected to be buried in Frogmore Gardens in Windsor Castle's grounds.

 The Queen is supposed to deliver a television address to the country in the coming days, although this is contingent on her grief and is not required.